mrooschuz/SISTEM-TAW-2021/README.md

 1. Create a folder called c:\WebDrivers
     1. Add this path to your PATH environment variable or create a new entry specifically for this
     1. Navigate to [Chrome WebDriver](https://chromedriver.chromium.org/) and download the latest webdriver to this location (extract the contents of the zip file to the root of this location)
-    1. Do the same for any other wed drivers for browsers you want to test with, such as Firefox or Edge
+    1. Do the same for any other web drivers for browsers you want to test with, such as Firefox or Edge
 1. Run the following pip install commands:
     1. `pip install --upgrade robotframework`
     1. `pip install --upgrade robotframework-seleniumlibrary`